-The benefits of software development outsourcing are so clear but if your plan also involves establishing the whole brand in a local market, the problems can prove even more daunting.
+The benefits of Vietnam software outsourcing are so clear but if your plan also involves establishing the whole brand in a local market, the problems can prove even more daunting.
 In Vietnam, for example, red tape, cultural intricacies, and misknowledge of the local market can all appear to be insurmountable barriers.
 This is when our “Build Operate Transfer (BOT)” model, besides fram^ Standing Teams™ and fram^ Engineering Hub, enters the fray.

 How we work this model

-Build an own, dedicated team of experts you need
+Hire a development team of experts you need

 The company’s entire infrastructure is built with the client having as much or as little input as they desire.
 By choosing a partner that are experts in the BOT model, the client can rest assured they have extensive market knowledge on their side and a solid idea of exactly who their target customer is.

 Operate in full responsibility and transparency